Everything you need to know about an EICR

 What is an EICR?

-An electrical inspection condition report (EICR) is an in-depth inspection of your property’s electrical systems and installation.
+An electrical installation condition report (EICR) is an in-depth inspection of your property’s electrical systems and installation.
 The report assesses the competency of your electrics by three different categories:

 C1 – this indicates that danger exists and will need immediate attention.